Last updated August 22 2023

 When traders speak about the range, they generally refer to the recent range that the security has explored in the recent past.

-We tested the Rangefinder on the basis of a crossover rule: when the indicator crosses above -0.75 the reversion is upwards, and vice-versa when the indicator crosses below 0.75 the correction is downwards.
+The RLI is used on the basis of an empirical crossover rule: when the indicator crosses below -0.75 the reversion is upwards, and vice-versa when the indicator crosses above 0.75 the correction is downwards.